 This module provides a high-level overview of evidence-based information related to medication management and adherence.
-It is designed to promote and supplement your current quality improvement efforts.
+It is designed to promote and supplement current quality improvement efforts of practices with whom Quality Insights partners.

 Sections are highlighted using the medication adherence ABCs: